Intel Co. (NASDAQ:INTC) Stake Trimmed by Abbot Financial Management Inc.

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
 OLD Mission Capital LLC bought a new stake in shares of Intel in the third quarter valued at approximately $727,000.
 First Interstate Bank raised its position in shares of Intel by 15.6% in the fourth quarter.
 First Interstate Bank now owns 12,670 shares of the chip maker’s stock valued at $631,000 after purchasing an additional 1,714 shares during the period.
 Bank of Stockton bought a new stake in shares of Intel in the first quarter valued at approximately $216,000.
 Arkadios Wealth Advisors raised its position in shares of Intel by 40.3% in the first quarter.
 Arkadios Wealth Advisors now owns 19,715 shares of the chip maker’s stock valued at $1,261,000 after purchasing an additional 5,659 shares during the period.
 Finally, Bedel Financial Consulting Inc. raised its position in shares of Intel by 27.6% in the first quarter.
 Bedel Financial Consulting Inc. now owns 26,899 shares of the chip maker’s stock valued at $1,722,000 after purchasing an additional 5,816 shares during the period.
 Hedge funds and other institutional investors own 60.41% of the company’s stock.

 INTC has been the topic of a number of analyst reports.
-Evercore ISI decreased their target price on shares of Intel from $75.00 to $60.00 and set an “in-line” rating on the stock in a report on Friday, July 23rd.
-The Goldman Sachs Group set a $54.31 target price on shares of Intel in a report on Tuesday, July 27th.
-JPMorgan Chase & Co. set a $78.00 target price on shares of Intel in a report on Thursday.
-Citigroup upped their target price on shares of Intel from $57.00 to $60.00 and gave the stock a “neutral” rating in a report on Friday, July 23rd.
-Finally, KeyCorp decreased their target price on shares of Intel from $86.00 to $70.00 and set an “overweight” rating on the stock in a report on Thursday, May 20th.
+Morgan Stanley upped their target price on shares of Intel from $70.00 to $72.00 and gave the stock an “overweight” rating in a report on Friday, July 23rd.
+KeyCorp decreased their target price on shares of Intel from $86.00 to $70.00 and set an “overweight” rating on the stock in a report on Thursday, May 20th.
+Zacks Investment Research raised shares of Intel from a “hold” rating to a “buy” rating and set a $58.00 target price on the stock in a report on Friday, July 9th.
+Northland Securities initiated coverage on shares of Intel in a report on Monday, July 19th.
+They set a “sell” rating and a $42.00 target price on the stock.
+Finally, Evercore ISI decreased their target price on shares of Intel from $75.00 to $60.00 and set an “in-line” rating on the stock in a report on Friday, July 23rd.
 Eleven investment analysts have rated the stock with a sell rating, twelve have given a hold rating and thirteen have issued a buy rating to the company.
 Intel presently has a consensus rating of “Hold” and an average price target of $60.56.

 The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 1st.
 Shareholders of record on Saturday, August 7th will be paid a dividend of $0.3475 per share.
 The ex-dividend date of this dividend is Thursday, August 5th.
 This represents a $1.39 dividend on an annualized basis and a yield of 2.58%.
 Intel’s dividend payout ratio is currently 26.23%.